Skip to main content

 20-minute presentation

 Each group is to deliver a 10-minute presentation (using a maximum of 5 presentation slides) summarising their findings from the written report.
-The presentation is not to replicate the content from the assignment but rather focus on the key findings and actionable recommendations.
+The presentation is not to replicate the content from the assignment but rather focus on the key narrative and why.
 Following the presentation, there will be 10-minutes of question and answer with the Unit Coordinator.

 Interactive Oral Assessment